mufana/PSStuntmanADUsers/README.md

-# ActiveDirectory
+# PSStuntmanADUsers

-Create demo users in Active Directory
+Creates Active Directory users and Organizational Units based on the data in the PSStuntman sqlite database.